 Cooking during a pandemic presents some extra challenges, as most people are shopping less often, and some usual favorites might not be available.
 But by relying more on pantry items as staples, and applying a bit of creativity and flexibility to create easy plant based recipes, you can enjoy nourishing food that works with what you have available.
 And doing so will enhance your peace of mind too!

 - How has your cooking changed since the pandemic began?

 - What pantry items are you relying on more than before?

-- What easy plant-based recipes have you come up with?
+- What kinds of pantry meals have you come up with?
 And which of these recipes are you excited to try?

 - Healthy Pantry Foods You Should Have on Hand